-Make your crew of 2 look like a crew of 10
+Make your documentary filmmaking crew of two look like a crew of 10!

 “We don’t use documentaries to convince people; we use documentary filmmaking to be surprised.”